Awilo Longomba: 1998–2000: Continent-wide success with Coupé Bibamba

 "Coupé Bibamba" also augmented Longomba's visibility in West Africa, where it led to interpretations in various native languages, including Yoruba, Igbo and Nigerian Pidgin.
 As reported by This Day, his music gained substantial recognition in southern Nigeria and swiftly proliferated to the north, where "every verse of the Koran, Hausa children know two lines of Comment tu t'appelle".
 In 2000, Longomba achieved the unprecedented feat of selling out three consecutive concerts at Lagos National Stadium.
-He also filled the 22,000-seat Nnamdi Azikiwe Stadium in Enugu, and later the 30,000-seat Jolly Nyame Stadium in Jalingo, in 2003, making him the first Congolese artist to dominate Nigerian airwaves.
-Longomba's collaboration with Sony Music for the World Tribute to the Funk compilation album for the song's new funk remix titled "Comment Tu T'Appelles", featuring James D-Train Williams, gained popularity among the continent's diaspora in France and the US and was also included in Edenways Records' African Dance Floor compilation album.
+He also filled the 22,000-seat Nnamdi Azikiwe Stadium in Enugu and later the 30,000-seat Jolly Nyame Stadium in Jalingo in 2003, becoming the first Congolese artist to dominate Nigerian airwaves, having earlier, in 2001, become the first Congolese artist to perform in São Tomé and Príncipe and, alongside Miriam Makeba, the only Sub-Saharan African artist to perform in Libya during the creation of the African Union.
+His collaboration with Sony Music for the World Tribute to the Funk compilation album for the song's new funk remix titled "Comment Tu T'Appelles", featuring James D-Train Williams, gained popularity among the continent's diaspora in France and the US and was also included in Edenways Records' African Dance Floor compilation album.
 This led to Longomba's performance at Zénith de Paris alongside Jocelyn Lorette Brown, Oliver Cheatham, Jerome Prister, Imagination and Anita Ward, all of whom were part of World Tribute to the Funk.